 Here are 6 tips for making the most of a training program:

 - Get references.
 When selecting a sales trainer or training program, get as many details as possible on the program, the logistics of how it is implemented, what will be taught, and how results are measured.
-Make sure you ask sales teams who have used the program in the past what worked well and what didn’t.
+It’s also important to ask sales teams who have used the program in the past what worked well and what didn’t.

 - Don’t boil the ocean.
 Select one or two practice areas of the sales process to train on.
 Use your internal data to identify ahead of time where you need to improve.
 Examples: Top of the funnel (prospecting, cold calling); Mid funnel (adding value / staying engaged); Closing (negotiation); Account Management.